 You’ll also need to supplement your piggy’s diet with adequate amounts of vitamin C, A, D, and E. Piggies need between 30 and 50 mg of vitamin C every day to stay healthy.

-Likewise, provide your guinea pigs with fresh water and change it often, especially during warm weather.
+Provide your guinea pigs with fresh water and change it often, especially during warm weather.
+The daily water requirement is at least five ounces.

 Important Guidelines

-Hay is a vital source of fiber that helps in proper digestion, and chewing on it helps in wearing down your guinea pig’s teeth.
+Hay is a vital source of fiber that helps with proper digestion, and chewing on it wears down your guinea pig’s teeth.
+High-quality hay is fresh, clean, dry, and smells nice without any mold.

-Pellets are commercial feeds that are formulated to enrich your guinea pigs with balanced nutritional ingredients, complete with recommended dosages of essential nutrients like vitamin C.
+Pellets are commercial feeds formulated to enrich your guinea pigs with balanced nutritional ingredients, complete with recommended dosages of vitamin C. The best pellets are those tested and approved by vets.

 - Give your pet up to one cup of fresh vegetables every day.

-- Introduce one vegetable at a time to your piggies.
+- Introduce one vegetable at a time.

-- The best vegetables are those that are organically grown.
+- The best vegetables are organically grown.

-- Fruits have high sugar content.
+- Fruits have high sugar content, so give fewer fruits than vegetables.

-- Fruits will also provide your guinea pigs with the much-needed vitamin C.
+- Fruits also provide much-needed vitamin C.

 Treats and Chews

+Chews can be toys, sticks, blocks, and balls.
 A treat option can be an animal salt lick enriched with minerals.

-The recommended dose for chews and treats – including fruits – for your guinea pig is 10% of the total amount of food you provide.
+The recommended dose for chews and treats (including fruits) is 10% of the total amount of food you provide.
+Check labels because some treats contain extra sugar, salt, or artificial sweeteners.

 Cecotropes

-They pass through the colon, then come out through the anus, and your pet will immediately consume them.
+These are small, nutritious soft pellets obtained from plants during digestion.
+They pass through the colon, come out through the anus, and your pet immediately consumes them.

+While coprophagy seems strange to humans, it’s perfectly natural for guinea pigs.
 Cecotropes recycle fiber, Vitamin B, and bacteria that aid in proper digestion.

-What Foods Are Harmful To My Guinea Pig?
+What Foods Are Harmful to My Guinea Pig?

 - Are poisonous to piggies